-For those interns who are interested in further development of specific or specialized skill sets, opportunities are made available in the second rotation on a one- to two-days per week basis (or equivalent), depending on the specialty, to enhance their knowledge and skill base in several possible areas currently available to psychology interns.
-Over the past several years, enhanced training opportunities that have been elected included Forensic Psychology (focusing on pretrial evaluations), Substance Abuse, and Group Therapy, though other opportunities can be created depending on the availability of resources and supervisors.
-This enhanced training is accomplished by increased clinical applications in that skill set/specialized area, more intense supervision, guided readings and/or didactics in the skill set area.
+Though not required, for those interns who are interested in further development of specific or specialized skill sets, opportunities are made available in the second rotation on a one- to two-days per week basis (or equivalent), depending on the specialty, to enhance their knowledge and skill base in several possible areas currently available to psychology intern.
+More recently, enhanced training opportunities that have been elected included Forensic Psychology (focusing on pretrial evaluations, and specialized Group Therapy (e.g., CBTp), though other opportunities can and have been created depending on the availability of resources and supervisors.
+This enhanced training is accomplished by increased clinical applications in that skill set/ specialized area, more intense supervision, guided readings and/or didactics in the skill set area.